DiligentGraphics/DiligentSamples/Tutorials/Tutorial11_ResourceUpdates/readme.md

 pDevice->CreateBuffer(IndBuffDesc, &IBData, &m_CubeIndexBuffer);
 ```

-Note that the contents of `USAGE_STATIC` buffers cannot be changed and initial data must be given at initialization.
+Note that the contents of `USAGE_IMMUTABLE` buffers cannot be changed and initial data must be given at initialization.
 Initial data can also be provided for `USAGE_DEFAULT` buffers, but not for `USAGE_DYNAMIC` buffers that are updated through mapping.
-Use `USAGE_STATIC` buffer for data that never changes (such as cube index buffer in this tutorial).
+Use `USAGE_IMMUTABLE` buffer for data that never changes (such as cube index buffer in this tutorial).

 ### Updating buffers with IBuffer::UpdateData()